(Disclaimer: CLAMP owns "RG Veda," I do not. I make no profit off this, duh.)

 "Let's hope there's not a battle for succession," Zouchouten teases Tenou, who shakes his head, smiling and replying, "Not a chance.
 The firstborn will inherit the throne, and their sibling will be raised to understand that they, in fact, are the lucky one."

-Yasha, despite the passing of so many years, still refuses to move from where his adopted son is enshrined.
+Lord Yasha, despite the passing of so many years, still refuses to move from where his adopted son is enshrined.
 Kujaku takes care of him, makes him eat, talks to him, manages to even make him smile a couple of times.
+Every day he goes to visit, bringing food for Yasha, and telling him all the news of the world.
+Yasha listens, occasionally giving advice or smiling at a joke, and if not for Kujaku, Zouchouten thinks, Yasha might have lost his mind.

-Zouchouten's gaze turns panicked as he protests, "You can't awaken it, you can't.
-He would destroy all that we've –"
+Zouchouten's gaze turns panicked as he protests, "You can't awaken him, you can't.
+He would destroy all we've –"

 "No, not this Ashura.
-Lord Ashura, god of war, was killed by this Ashura, the child who loved his father, Yasha.
+Lord Ashura, God of War, was beaten back by this Ashura, the child who loved his father Yasha.
 If he awakens, he will be so very ashamed and fearful of himself.
-But with Yasha, he would live, and the man I love would truly live again as well."
+But with Yasha, he would live, and the man I love would truly live again as well," Kujaku murmurs and smiles down at Yasha, whose hair is now longer than Kisshouten's.

 "Well, you know, fossils are stone: they're always there," Zouchouten responds nimbly.
 Kujaku smiles, and Zouchouten smiles, and both know that age is catching up with the head of the Four Gods, brought ever faster by weariness of the soul.